The curriculum at Thomas Hepburn Community Academy aims to support the highest level of achievement for all students.

 Lunch (30 minutes) is between lessons 4 and 5.

 The Academy day finishes at 2:35pm.
-Progress clubs will be delivered for identified students.
+Progress clubs will be delivered for identified students at the end of the academy day.

 Curriculum - EBACC and Progress 8